 Getting started in your Jiu-jitsu journey isn’t difficult.
+There are several type of Jiu-Jitsu such as small circle jujitsu, but we are talking about brazilian jiujitsu in this article.
 It should not be intimidating.
 The hard part is being consistent.
 But the beauty of being a beginner is absorbing all this new found knowledge.
 And sure you can learn a lot from site like ours, but it’s always great to have some kind of physical reference point.
 In fact, many studies show why reading is better than things like TV.
 We strongly believe, that if want to continue learning Jiu-Jitsu, then you should invest in at least 1 Jiu-Jitsu book.
-Some of the best BJJ books for beginners we recommend are below:
+Some of the best BJJ books for beginners we recommend are below

 Jiu-Jitsu University by Saulo Ribeiro

 Saulo Ribeiro is renowned for flawless technique with a revolutionary system for mapping out over two hundred techniques taking the student from white belt to black belt.
 This manual illustrates practical remedies to common errors, detailing training techniques.

 Readers love this book and many say this is an instrumental reference material for your Jiu-Jitsu game.

 The X Guard Gi and NO Gi by Marcelo Garcia